FredHutch/tfcb_2022/lectures/lecture02/slides/slides.md

 You can write a little program <br>
 to execute command line calls.

-This is called a "shell script"
+This is called a "shell script".

 <br>